IDR and PSLF Program Account Adjustment

 IDR Adjustment

 This one-time revision gives millions of borrowers credit for qualifying payments under IDR and Public Service Loan Forgiveness (PSLF).
 The Department will adjust accounts for forgiveness, regardless of payment amount, plan, loan type, or missed payments.
-The changes will:
+The changes will:- Give borrowers credit toward the income-driven repayment clock for all monthly payments — even if they weren’t in an IDR plan.

 - Count months spent on deferment (except for in-school deferment) before 2013.